bookieio/Bookie/Bookie/docs/started.rst

 Getting Started
 ===============

-Bookie's git repository is managed using a tool/process called `git flow`_.
-It basically sets standards for how the git repository is set up.
-You'll find the most up to date *working* code in the develop branch.
-Individual features that are being worked on are in branches prefixed by `feature/`.
-As these features get to a workable state they might get merged into the `develop` branch.

-The `master` branch is only for releases and we're a long away from that.
-So when you check out Bookie, make sure to start out using the `develop` branch.

 Some basic docs on getting started with the project.
 Before you ask, yes this will get much easier as the project moves forward.
 It's in development mode still.

 Ubuntu Linux
 ------------